Nausea and Vomiting with Chemotherapy

 include guided imagery, hypnosis, relaxation, behavioral modification, or other activities

-like video games.
-Anticipatory nausea is usually a learned response and the best prevention
+like music or video games.
+Anticipatory nausea is usually a learned response and the

 Acute nausea and vomiting

-The physical reaction that happen within 24 hours after getting chemotherapy.
-The
+This physical reaction happens within 24 hours after getting chemotherapy.
+The reaction can

 Delayed nausea and vomiting